4,200 words, approximately 16 minutes to read

 As emerging markets modernize and establish parity with first-world economies, we will see those markets adopt Western consumption behaviors.
-Putting aside any position you have on what that means for the world, this will cause a compounding effect in Asia, Pacific Rim, and Africa, where population growth and economic mobility are both in play.
+Putting aside any position you have on what that means for the world will cause a compounding effect in Asia, Pacific Rim, and Africa, where population growth and economic mobility are in play.

 One of the dominant influences will be rising education levels.
-Singapore is ranked 12th on the list per capita income, with an average income of $59,590.
-This tiny island nation doesn’t even have its freshwater source.
+Singapore is ranked 12th on the list of per capita income, with an average income of $59,590.
+This tiny island nation doesn’t even have a freshwater source.

-The Singapore government has a deep understanding that essential capital they have is human capital and have invested in education.
+The Singapore government has a deep understanding that the essential capital they have is human capital and has invested in education.
 The result is a prosperous economy built on knowledge.
-Education creates a positive feedback loop where there is more wealth and focuses on education as education levels increase.
+Education creates a positive feedback loop where there is wealth and focuses on education as education levels increase.

-At its most basic, literacy increases as a culture values education more.
+At its most basic, literacy increases as a culture value education more.
 We can see how this has played out over the last two-hundred-twenty years in worldwide literacy.

 The tables have turned on this critical measurement.
 In the early 1800s, only 87% of the population was illiterate.
-In 2016, 13.7% of the world’s population was illiterate, but remember there are way more people on the planet today than there were in 1800.
-Therefore, there are more illiterate people today than there were in 1800 (870 million) than in 2016 (1.02 billion).
+In 2016, 13.7% of the world’s population was illiterate, but remember, there are way more people on the planet today than in 1800.
+Therefore, there are more illiterate people today than in 1800 (870 million) in 2016 (1.02 billion).
 Just as there are more illiterate people, there are far more literate ones.
-Reducing into the illiteracy percentage will result in creating more potential customers.
+Reducing the illiteracy percentage will result in creating more potential customers.

 We always want better for our children.
 Every generation looks to lift the next to a better standard of living.
 This results in an ongoing improvement in education.
 Over time, the number of literate people will continue to increase.